-Overall all of the faculty’s work addresses issues related to race, social identities, diversity, and inequality, and we often attract students who are interested in these issues.
+Overall our faculty address issues related to race, social identities, diversity, and inequality, and we often attract students who are interested in these issues.
 For the masters program, unique features include the opportunity to take an intensive practicum with either the Counseling Center or to facilitate an Intergroup Dialogue.
-Students note that our seminar paper/thesis option provides a particularly rigorous academic experience.
+Students note that our seminar project/seminar paper/thesis option provides a particularly rigorous culminating experience.
 We also have affiliate faculty who work full-time in the Division of Student Affairs who serve as mentors for our students.
 For Ph.D. students, our location near Washington, DC offers a plethora of opportunities to do internships at local associations, think tanks, or the government.
 Our strong partnership with the Division offers additional opportunities to connect theory, research, and practice.

 Who should write my letters of recommendation?

-For Ph.D. students, ideally at least two of the three references should be from academic sources (faculty who have had you in class).
-Having all references from academic sources is fine as well.
+For Ph.D. students, ideally at least two of the three references should be from academic sources (faculty/instructors who have had you in class).
 If you are unable to submit at least two academic references, you may offer an explanation in your statement of goals/experiences.
 Applicants may submit more than three letters of recommendation but we can only guarantee that three will be reviewed due to the high number of applications we receive.

 What about assistantships, stipends, and tuition?

 Admitted students are invited to the Preview Program.
 Employers review resumes, students review job descriptions, and both send in preference lists.
 Interviews are scheduled during Preview.
 Over 60 assistantships were posted this year.
 You do not need to apply for assistantships prior to notification of admission.
-Ten-month assistantship remuneration ranges from $11-16,000 plus full tuition remission and health benefits.
-Twelve month assistantships are also available with higher stipends.
-Assistantships are available for all students.
+Both 9 and 12 month assistantships are available.
+Generally all attending students hold assistantships unless they are working full-time.